sungwoonpark0502/cone-path-detector/README.md

 ### Solutions Implemented
 - **Refining Color Thresholds**: Adjusted the HSV ranges to better accommodate varying lighting conditions, which stabilized cone detection accuracy.
 - **Advanced Contour Filtering**: Implemented area-based filtering of contours to ignore small detections that could lead to errors in line fitting.
 - **Robust Line Fitting with RANSAC**: Employed RANSACRegressor to fit lines, which is less sensitive to outliers.
-This approach helped in generating straighter lines.
+This approach helped to generate straighter lines.
-- **Centroid Adjustment**: Before fitting the lines, the center of the detected cones were adjusted slightly outward (left or right depending on the side).
+- **Centroid Adjustment**: Before fitting the lines, the center of the detected cones was adjusted slightly outward (left or right depending on the side).
 This ensured that the fitted lines did not overlap with the cones and provided a clearer path.

 ## How It Was Coded